-Generic Name: hydroxyzine hydrochloride
+Generic name: hydroxyzine hydrochloride

-Dosage Form: injection, solution
+Dosage form: injection, solution

-Hydroxyzine hydrochloride has the chemical name of (±)-2-[2-[4-(p-Chloro-a-phenylbenzyl) -1-piperazinyl]ethoxy]ethanol dihydrochloride and occurs as a white, odorless powder which is very soluble in water.
+Hydroxyzine hydrochloride has the chemical name of (±)-2-[2-[4-(p-Chloro-a phenylbenzyl) -1-piperazinyl]ethoxy]ethanol dihydrochloride and occurs as a white, odorless powder which is very soluble in water.

-Each mL contains: Hydroxyzine HCl 25 mg or 50 mg, Benzyl Alcohol 0.9%, and Water for Injection q.s. pH adjusted with Sodium Hydroxide and/or Hydrochloric Acid.
+Each mL contains: Hydroxyzine HCI 25 mg or 50 mg, Benzyl Alcohol 0.9%, and Water for Injection q.s. pH adjusted with Sodium Hydroxide and/or Hydrochloric Acid.

 Hydroxyzine has been shown clinically to be a rapid-acting true ataraxic with a wide margin of safety.
 It induces a calming effect in anxious, tense, psychoneurotic adults and also in anxious, hyperkinetic children without impairing mental alertness.
 It is not a cortical depressant, but its action may be due to a suppression of activity in certain key regions of the subcortical area of the central nervous system.